CI: continous integration support¶

 The user owning the SQUAD_TOKEN should be a member of the group and should have the "Staff Status" permission.

 Test job watch request are similar to test job requests.
 The only difference is that some other service submitted the test job for execution and SQUAD is requested to track the progress.
-After test job is finished SQUAD will retrieve the results and do post processing.
+By default, SQUAD will schedule the job for fetching right away.
+If the variable ?delay_fetch is present, SQUAD will wait until the test job is finished before retrieving the results and do post processing.
 The API is following:

 POST /api/watchjob/:group/:project/:build/:environment

-: name of a registered backend, to which this test job was be submitted.testjob_id
+• backend: name of a registered backend, to which this test job was be submitted.

 Example (with test job definition as POST parameter):